Back to: Big Bible Basics Course

 These detailed examinations of Genesis 1 build upon the three reasonable assumptions as referenced in the Background Concepts lesson.

-- The point of view or frame of reference for the events in Genesis 1 is from the perspective of an observer on the surface of the earth
+- The point of view, frame of reference, or perspective for the events in Genesis 1 is given in Genesis 1:2.
+This is the perspective of Holy Spirit hovering over the surface of the earth.

 - Some of the text in Genesis 1 is metaphorical or directly describes some wisdom or purpose from the Creator about what has been created.
 These passages are less subject to direct scientific examination.
 However, the remaining passages in Genesis 1 are more open to scientific examination.